Contents

 Peer-to-Peer Teaching

 As we all know, you get a much deeper understanding of a topic when you teach it to someone else.
 Thus, having your students engage in peer-to-peer teaching is an excellent activity to incorporate into your course.
 A topic could be divided into pieces for each student to become an expert in or they could be asked to represent different stakeholder viewpoints, such as for a debate-style assignment.
 Additionally, students could peer review each other's work and provide feedback, from a technical standpoint or by sharing their personal experience and perspectives on a topic.
+Alternatively, a student can explain a course concept to an AI conversation partner and ask it to pinpoint any errors or misconceptions the student has.

 Creative adaptation: In a course where students strategized for global operation of non-profit organizations, students read one of four biographies of non-profit stakeholders and shared their takeaways with classmates.